connieliu0/connieportfolio/posts/startups.md

 context: "MVP's, Design Systems, Product"
 ---

 I’ve also gotten the chance to work at several smaller startups as well as do other design work.
-Below is a preview of my work for each.
+Below is a preview of my work for each. **abillion and NIH** have corresponding case studies.

 # Mintlify (2023)

 Seed-stage startup focused on documentation (2M, funded by Bain Capital Ventures).
 Setting up the design system and brand design.

-View the design system file [here](https://www.figma.com/file/Jtxm8hPNLhKMtdJpaqVtKs/Mint-Design-System?node-id=14%3A127&t=Sr2OBdYQklDhfssa-1).
+### View the design system file [here](https://www.figma.com/file/RRaHfRWIFsEEWpsO4HR0wq/Mint-Design-System?node-id=6%3A99&t=Twh1Bh6vZBaLBhPn-1).

 ![Mintlify](startups/startup.png)

 # Simple Healthkit (2022)

-Seed-stage startup focused on cheap rapid testing for healthcare (funded by Kleiner Perkins.
+Series A startup focused on cheap rapid testing for healthcare (funded by Kleiner Perkins.
 Designed the MVP which was presented to clients.

 ![SimpleHealthKit](startups/shk.png)